 Tijara Jain temple: Alwar Rajasthan

 It is the most visited Jain pilgrimage in India dedicated to the 8th Teerthankar Shri Chandra Prabhu.
-Located in Tijara, District Alwar (Rajasthan) is an Atishaya Kshetra or a Place of Salvation.
+This is one of the most famous jain temples in india which is located in Tijara, District Alwar (Rajasthan) is an Atishaya Kshetra or a Place of Salvation.
 The idol of Bhagwan Chandra Prabhu is 15 inch high made up of white stone.
 The statue was discovered on August 16, 1956, after digging.
 On March 29, 1972, another idol of Bhagwan Chandra Prabhu was digging under the gate of a room situated in the south of the temple premises.
 The second idol of Bhagwan Chandra Prabhu is 8 inch in height and black in colour.
 Both the idols are established in the very beautifully constructed rectangular temple.
 Hall of this temple has the capacity to hold 2000 worshippers at a time.
 Walls of the temple are decorated with glass work and colourful paintings based on mythological stories.

 Palitana Temple: Gujarat

 The temple is located on Shatrunjaya hill by the city of Palitana in Bhavnagar district, Gujarat, India.
 It is considered as one of the holiest of all pilgrimage places by the Jain community.
 To reach the temple one has to climb through 3950 steps (3.5 km).
 Palitana Temples are constructed in two phases first from 11th to 12th centuries AD later from the 16th century AD onwards.
 There are 1000 of Jain temples scattered on the Shatrunjaya hills along with the main temple at the top of the hill.
 Jain community believes that every person has to visit Palitana once in a lifetime chance to achieve nirvana or salvation.